 Since making it a priority in 2020, I've been far more productive.
 Last year, I accomplished almost all of my goals — despite the craziness of COVID-19!

 2. It gives me a tangible way to track results.

-This year, I was able to easily track the habits, systems, and processes I wanted to adopt for my business.
+With my Powersheets planner, I've been able to easily track the habits, systems, and processes I want to adopt for my business.

 This has made it much easier to prep for the new year because I had a better idea of what was and wasn't working.

 I haven't started filling out my 2022 planner yet, but I imagine it will be even easier than last year because I feel like I'm on the right track.

 3. It kept me motivated.